PULdischo/dsf-static-web/content/sessions/week-2.md

 1. Find `push origin` either in the top bar or the blue button in the main viewer of your GitHub Desktop client.
 2. Click `push origin`.
-3. Go to remote repository and confirm succesful push.
+3. Go to remote repository and confirm successful push.

 ---